-Contemporary Art
+ART 350 Contemporary Art

 This course will study the art of the late 20th century through the present time in the United States and Europe.
-The course will explore the technical innovations, formal characteristics, and intellectual sources of art and its relationship to world events and cultural history.
+The course will explore the technical innovations, formal characteristics, and intellectual sources and their relationship to world events and cultural history.
 Offered annually.